Running your Club or Society

 - Consist of at least 80% current registered students of the University of Glasgow

-- Members GUID numbers, all of whom must be current students
+- Members’ GUID numbers, all of whom must be current students of the University of Glasgow

 It is advisable to host regular committee meetings to organise the activities of your club/society.
-As an affiliated club you are eligible to book rooms through Central Timetabling and the Williams Room, the Gilchrist PG club and the Kelvin Theatre.
+As an affiliated club you are eligible to book SRC rooms such as the Williams Room and the Gilchrist Seminar Room.
+You are also eligible to book larger University rooms through the University’s Space Management and Timetabling department (formerly CTT).

-- Have a person appointed to take the minutes, record those unable to attend and take a note of any action points
+- Have a person appointed to take the minutes, record those unable to attend and take a note of any action points.
+This would normally be undertaken by the Secretary

 ANNUAL GENERAL MEETING

 Most clubs hold an AGM in semester two.
-The SRC would recommend societies try to hold an AGM before the end of term in March each year, as this gives time for society executive members to tie up loose ends and begin the process of handing over society administration such as society bank accounts to the new executive.
+The SRC would recommend societies try to hold an AGM before the end of term in March each year, as this gives time for society Office Bearers to tie up loose ends and begin the process of handing over society administration (such as society bank accounts) to the new Office Bearers.

 An AGM is an opportunity to: